-- Create a helmet that will fit on an 8 inch diameter Styrofoam sphere.
-(This is an example of a Styrofoam sphere that meets the specification. - The helmet must weigh at most 4lbs (more points are given for lighter designs) - The helmet cannot exceed length-width-height dimensions of 14 inches x 14 inches x 14 inches x 14 inches.
-Helmets will need to fit into a box that verifies these dimensions. - Helmet must cover exactly the upper 4" hemisphere of the Styrofoam sphere (see Fig.1). - The helmet must be marked showing the impact target point.
-Target point will be marked as a 1" diameter circle such that the center point of the mark is on the horizontal bisection line of the sphere when the head is angled 30 degrees down (Fig. 1) - The helmet must be designed to provide protection from all possible angles of impact.
-However, in this competition the testing will only occur via direct linear impact at the impact target location described below. - The helmet must be secured in such a way that it does not fall off after impact, does not damage or alter the head (Styrofoam sphere), and is not displaced more than 1 cm from original location upon impact. - The helmet must allow for flush and direct impact by the anvil on the target site (i.e. not impeded by a "brim")
+- Create a helmet that will fit on an 8-inch diameter Styrofoam sphere.
+(This is an example of a Styrofoam sphere that meets the specification. - The helmet must weigh at most 5_lbs (more points are given for lighter designs).

+- The helmet cannot exceed length-width-height dimensions of 14 inches x 14 inches x 14 inches x 14_inches.
+Helmets will need to fit into a box that verifies these dimensions. - The helmet must cover the upper 4" hemisphere of the Styrofoam sphere (see Fig.1). - The helmet must be marked showing the impact target point.
+Target point will be marked as a 1" diameter circle such that the center point of the mark is on the horizontal bisection line of the sphere when the head is angled 30 degrees down (Fig. 1). - The helmet must be designed to provide protection from all possible angles of impact.
+However, in this competition, the testing will only occur via direct linear impact at the impact target location described. - The helmet must be secured in such a way that it does not fall off after impact, and does not damage or alter the head (Styrofoam sphere) - The helmet must allow for flush and direct impact by the anvil on the target site (i.e. not impeded by a "brim")